-Julie Gottman, Ph.D. is the co-founder and President of The Gottman Institute, and Clinical Supervisor for the Couples Together Against Violence study.
+Julie Gottman, Ph.D. is the co-founder and President of The Gottman Institute.
 A highly respected clinical psychologist, she is sought internationally by media and organizations as an expert advisor on marriage, sexual harassment and rape, trauma, domestic violence, gay and lesbian adoption, same-sex marriage, and parenting issues.

 Today, Julie is interviewed by Chris Dollard, Editor-in-Chief of The Gottman Relationship Blog, to discuss how to define and diagnose trauma and the development of the new Treating Affairs and Trauma online course from The Gottman Institute.
 The full interview transcript is below.